sous-chefs/certificate/README.md

 ### Setting FQDN during the converge

-If you are updating the FQDN of the node during converge, be sure to use [lazy attribute evaluation](https://docs.chef.io/resource_common.html#lazy-attribute-evaluation) when using the LWRP to ensure `node['fqdn']` refers to the updated value.
+If the FQDN of the node is updated during converge, be sure to use [lazy attribute evaluation](https://docs.chef.io/resource_common.html#lazy-attribute-evaluation) to ensure `node['fqdn']` refers to the updated value.

 ```ruby
 certificate_manage "wildcard" do